Stay up-to-date with Modern C++

 And look at my samples: isn’t traversing a directory and working with paths so simple now?
 I am happy to see that everting can be achieved using std:: prefix and not some strange API :)

-I've prepared a valuable bonus if you're interested in Modern C++!
-Learn all major features of recent C++ Standards!
+I've prepared a valuable bonus for you!
+Learn all major features of recent C++ Standards on my Reference Cards!
 Check it out here:

 Similar Articles: